 - Travel Slowly.
 We travel as slow or as fast as we want.
 When we love a place – we stay.
 When we aren’t feeling somewhere – we leave.
 More often than not we want more time in a certain destination, so we stay longer.
 This helps keep transportation costs low, as well as food costs.
 Since you are able to purchase more perishable goods to cook your own meals.
 However, most importantly, when you stay in one place for a long time you can work out deals with accommodation providers who are more often than not happy to give you a discount.
 We usually save 30-40% on Airbnb’s when we stay at someone’s place for more than a week.

 - Stay out of expensive countries.
 For optimal money saving try to stay out of North America, anywhere west of Poland, and away from Australia.
 I will also throw Africa onto this list as safari tours can really break a budget.
 I love all of these regions of the world.
 They are beautiful and provide western comforts.
 But after traveling to parts of Europe, Southeast Asia, and South America nothing drives me nuts more than an overpriced latte.
+Check out our travel banking tips for more money saving ideas.

 - I won’t say to just cook all your meals in, because half the fun of going to a new country is trying the cuisine.
 But always make sure to check the prices of menus beforehand and allocate a set budget to food prices.
 And never forget about a service charge or tip, those little costs can add up.